Sidsuresh/XRP-Time-Series-Forecasting/README.md

-# 36120-25sp-at3-group17-streamlit
+# XRP-Time-Series-Forecasting

 ## Overview

-This project is a **Streamlit web application** for users interested in investing in cryptocurrencies.
+This project is a **Streamlit web application** which predicts the high prices for the Cryptocurrency Ripple (XRP) for users interested in investing in cryptocurrencies.
 It uses Python 3.11.4 (managed via `pyenv`), Streamlit, Plotly, and other dependencies managed via Poetry.

 ---